UPDATE 1-Taiwan cuts 18 pct interest in civil service pension reform

 (Adds comments, details)

-TAIPEI, June 27 Taiwan's legislature passed a bill reforming pensions for civil servants on Tuesday, eliminating 18 percent annual interest on savings, starting in 2018, as the population ages.
+TAIPEI, June 27 (Reuters) - Taiwan's legislature passed a bill reforming pensions for civil servants on Tuesday, eliminating 18 percent annual interest on savings, starting in 2018, as the population ages.

 Passage of the bill fulfils a campaign promise of President Tsai Ing-wen and is projected to delay the possibility of a default in payments to retirees by a decade.